DanielMazurkiewicz/WebAI/README.md

   - **name** property defines a name for layer or pipe, all names must be unique
   - **type** property defines a type of operator for given layer or pipe, available options for core ml: neurons, lstm-n, lstm-p, gru.
 Where "n" stands for "normalized", and "p" for "pseudo".
 Default is defined at domain level and can be changed at model level by providint "type" property in root of model
   - **activation** property defines an activation operation for operation in given layer or pipe.
 It expects operation with given name to be defined and have set "isActivation" property set to true
-  - **connections** property defines a way that neurons from given pipe/layer are connected to predecessing layers/pipes
   - **pipes** property defines a list of pipes for given layer
   - **size** property defines how many inputs/neurons/outputs is in layer/pipe operation, can be a number or array - if array provided (eg [2, 3, 5]) then assumed multidimmensional output, single number is just a shorthand for: [number]
   - **to** property defines where to pipe neuron/operation outputs(or data inputs if on input layer) of current layer/pipe